wclr/watchalive/README.md

 Type: `Boolean`
 Default value: `true`

-Inject socket.io injection (if you want to use your own soket.io, set to `false`).
+Inject socket.io injection (if you want to use your own socket.io, set to `false`).

+WARNING: NOT IMPLEMENTED.
+Always injected.

 ###### serve.injectScriptTo
 Type: `String`